nerdprojects/epson-hx20-software/loader/README.md

 ### Usage
 1. Enter BASIC on the HX-20 and issue following LOAD command:

         LOAD"COM0:(68N13)"
 2. Run the script:

         ./convert-asm-basic-loader.py /dev/ttyUSB0 some-binary-program.b
-3. On the HX-20 run the the BASIC program
+3. On the HX-20 run the the BASIC program:

         RUN
-4. You can now use following BASIC command to run the program (or use the MONTIOR command G1000) EXEC&H1000
+4. You can now use the MONTIOR command "G1000" to run the program or use the BASIC command "EXEC&H1000"

 ## write-asm.py / write-bas.py
 Scripts used to send binary or BASIC files to the HX-20 over the serial port.